lindberg-m/psync/README.md

-Scan a directory for image files and put them at a new location, with subdirectories and filenames representing the date and time for when the files were created.
+Scan a directory for image files and put them at a new location, with subdirectories and filenames representing the date and time for when the files was created.

 ```
 usage: